 My dissertation focused on intergenerational theatre and was entitled Bridging or Widening the Divide: How has COVID-19 Shifted Intergenerational Work in Terms of Creativity, Agency, and Connection in the UK and Ireland.
 Guided by theory, this work was informed by my own experience in intergenerational theatre.
 In addition to working with All Change, I designed and implemented my own intergenerational project with Nenagh Youth Theatre and Nenagh Manor Silverstream Nursing Home, which explored the notion of place through creative collaboration, storytelling, and devising.
 The project was delivered remotely from London through online workshops with both groups who were unable to meet in person.

-Examples of my practice include:
+Examples of my practice during this time include:

 • Company Three and Birmingham Young Rep: When This is All Over .